huyoujinlab/scRCAT-seq/README.md

 33) stringr 1.4.3
 34) Seurat 3.0.2

 BS.genome packages were needed for `CAGEr`.
-However, BS.genome packages for ERCC and crab-eating monkey are no available.
+However, BS.genome packages for ERCC are no available.
 We have built the packages.
 User can download and install for reproducting out results.

 * BS.genome package for ERCC is provided [here](https://drive.google.com/open?id=1cwJSUWcZ8PkYAs7vmUGDYpI_fW3jE3nK).

-* BS.genome package for crab-eating monkey is provided [here](https://drive.google.com/open?id=1ZvdSOCV5AbwcqYPZ_SYX42egSRKUGBrC).
 ---
-On python 2.7.15:
+On python 3.7:

 1) pandas 0.24.1
 2) regex 2019.6.5